Locations:

 Leptin and adiponectin are both hormones, or adipokines, that your adipose tissue makes and releases.
 Leptin enhances metabolism and reduces appetite.

-Like adiponectin, abnormal levels of leptin are associated with obesity.
-However, while higher adipose tissue (body fat) mass results in elevated leptin levels, a higher body fat mass results in lower adiponectin levels.
+Like adiponectin, abnormal levels of leptin are associated with obesity — but in different ways.
+A higher body fat mass results in elevated leptin levels.
+A higher body fat mass results in lower adiponectin levels.

 Advertisement